danielbeeke/cv/README.md

 **Drupal Developer:**

+- Worked in a small team of Drupal developers
 - Worked on the first version of Open Social, the social intranet used by GreenPeace.
 - Worked on interactive web map for Nedap.
 - Created various Drupal modules and published those to drupal.org